jod35jon/Atheist-notes/docs/chapter1.md

-Here's the markdown version of the structured YouTube script:
+# Why I Became an Atheist: The Problem of Evil

-# Why I Became an Atheist: The Problem of Evil Explained
+The script for this is [here](./scripts/problem-of-evil.md)

 ## I. Introduction
 - Brief personal background as a former believer